 Simple.
 Fixed, straight forward and custom-tailored to meet your legal and financial needs.
 For instance, an individual may only need an hour or two of my time or much more time--depending on their unique situation.
 See the Services Tab for more information.

 In the last few years, the number of people needing legal assistance has significantly increased, while the number of people who can afford to hire an attorney has exponentially decreased.
 Further, with severe budget cuts to the California court system, the courts are heavily burdened and less able to provide the vital legal services they have provided in the past.
 As a result, approximately 75% of individuals go to court without legal representation and/or legal assistance--causing unjust legal results to the individual and judicial burden on the court system.
 My goal is to fill the missing gap--provide legal services to the individual that will help prepare them for the case, at a price they can afford, as well as to reduce the court's burden in having to review disorganized and incomplete files and listen to unprepared and overwhelmed self-represented parties.

-I invite you to spend some time on this website--learning more About Me, my Practice Areas, the Services I provide and my blogs Solano County Consumer Lawyer Blog and California Family Law and Divorce Blog and/or continue reading this page for an extended explanation about me and this website.
+I invite you to spend some time on this website--learning more About Me, my Practice Areas, the Services I provide and my blog California Family Law and Divorce Blog and/or continue reading this page for an extended explanation about me and this website.